NeowayLabs/gootstrap/README.md

 ## Installation

+The only dependency of this project is [nash](https://github.com/NeowayLabs/nash).
-Really, just copy the scripts to wherever you want them to be and use them.
+Installing it is trivial.
+After installing it, just copy the scripts to wherever you want them to be and use them.